AlexR3000/SeminarATC/README.md

 ### Prerequisites
   - Docker
-  - Aws SAM cli
+  - AWS SAM cli
-  - Aws profile named "atc" with us-west-2 as selected region and arbitrary random access-keys
+  - AWS profile named "atc" with us-west-2 as selected region and arbitrary random access-keys
   - Access to the internal network of the HSO with the correct permissions
   - Several python libraries
     - folium